 We’re in Sync

-USA Synchro and the United States Synchronized Swimming Foundation:
+USA Artistic Swimming and the USA Artistic Swimming Foundation*:

 We’re in Sync

-USA Synchronized Swimming and the U.S. Synchronized Swimming Foundation are thrilled to announce that we have joined forces to collaboratively raise funds and guarantee a bright future for the sport of synchronized swimming.
+USA Artistic Swimming and the USA Artistic Swimming Foundation are thrilled to announce that we have joined forces to collaboratively raise funds and guarantee a bright future for the sport of artistic swimming.